 > (verify-xform sub->add 5)

-Verifying sub->add for larger values of N causes the performance of verify-xform to degrade, from less than a second when N = 5 to a dozen seconds when N = 20.
-To identify the source of this performance issue, we can invoke the symbolic profiler on the verifier, producing the output below (after selecting the "Collapse solver time" checkbox):
+Verifying sub->add for larger values of N causes the performance of verify-xform to degrade, from a couple of seconds when N = 5 to over a minute when N = 20.
+To identify the source of this performance issue, we can invoke the symbolic profiler on the verifier, producing the output below (after selecting the “Collapse solver time” checkbox):

 The symbolic profiler identifies list-set as the bottleneck in this program.
-The output shows that list-set creates many symbolic terms, and performs many symbolic operations (the "Union Size" and "Merge Count" columns).
+The output shows that list-set creates many symbolic terms, and performs many symbolic operations (the “Union Size” and “Merge Cases” columns).

 > (define-symbolic idx integer?) > (list-set '(1 2 3) idx 4)